phutschi/nextjs-boiler/README.md

-npm run build # builds your project for production in ./src npm run start # starts your built project (for production) npm run test # run tests with jest
+npm run build # builds your project for production in ./src npm run start # starts your built project (for production) npm run test # run tests with jest npm export # exports the project to a static website into the .export folder
 ```

 Take a look at [learnnextjs.com](https://learnnextjs.com/) to get a great overview on how to use next.